Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

-I have been using Millet for a long time and you would have seen lot of Millet based recipes in TMF.
+I have been using Millet for a long time, and you would have seen a lot of Millet-based recipes in TMF.
 Some of the Millet recipes that I already posted,

 This was my first attempt at Burfi with Millet flour and I was so happy with the way it turned out.
 Even my picky-eater son enjoyed this burfi.